mbrown1413/BurrTools-notes/assembly-algorithm.md

   * Header nodes: sum of node `weight` for all nodes in this column
   * Non-Header nodes: column header node index
 * `min` / `max` - Number of 1s allowed in rows picked for an exact cover solution.
+* `weight`
+  * Header nodes: sum of currently chosen row set's weights in this column.
-* `weight` - How many `1`s this node contributes towards this column's min/max.
-I belive this is only used for the range column.
-Note that `colCount` is the sum of the each `weight` in the column.
+  * Non-header nodes: How much this node contributes towards this column's min/max.

 Each property of nodes is a vector, with the same index of each vector corresponding to properties of the same node.
 Nodes are indexed with 0 being